RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 This is an overview of what I want to achieve:

 1. Installing `virt-manager` on the host.
+2. Preparing a virtual machine template for Kubernetes, with all necessary tools.
-2. Preparing virtual machines on the host, to have the nodes for Kubernetes.
+3. Creating virtual machines on the host, to have the nodes for Kubernetes.
-3. Installing the necessary tools on the nodes, and creating the cluster using `kubeadm`.
+4. Creating the cluster using `kubeadm` (control plane and worker nodes).

-To use kubeadm to install a Kubernetes controller on a VM, you first need to install kubeadm, kubelet, and kubectl, along with a container runtime, on the VM.
-Then, run kubeadm init on that VM to initialize the control plane, and install a CNI plugin for pod networking.
-Then join worker nodes.
+To use kubeadm to install a Kubernetes controller on a VM, you first need to install **kubeadm**, **kubelet**, and **kubectl**, along with a container runtime, on the VM.
+Then, run kubeadm init on that VM to initialize the control plane, and install a **CNI plugin** for pod networking.
+Then **join worker nodes**.

 The following diagram provides more details.